ContentsViewer/shtris/README.md

  --lockdown <RULE>    Three rulesets —Infinite Placement, Extended, and Classic—
                       dictate the conditions for Lock Down.
-                      RULE can be 'extended'(default), 'infinite', 'classic' --no-color           don't display colors
+                      RULE can be 'extended'(default), 'infinite', 'classic' --seed <SEED>        random seed to determine the order of Tetriminos. range from 1 to 4294967295.
+ --no-color           don't display colors
  --no-beep            disable beep
  --hide-help          don't show help on start